Yanneeh/Fabrik-Inverse-kinematics/README.md

 ## Installation

 Dowload zip, unzip and move module to project folder.
 Then import and done. __WARNING:__ module name may change in the future.
+This module is written in python.

 ```python
 from fabrik import Arm